NuruProgramming/nyaraka/docs/src/en/ifStatements.md

+---
+title: Conditional If Statements
+titleTemplate: Conditional statements in Nuru are used to perform different actions based on different conditions.
+---

 # Conditional Statements in Nuru

 Conditional statements in Nuru are used to perform different actions based on different conditions.
 The if/else statement is a fundamental control structure that allows you to execute code based on specific conditions.
 This page covers the basics of if/else statements in Nuru.